Vasily the Barefoot: In Soviet fiction and journalism

 Unknown photographer.
 Wanderer Vasily the Barefoot, Hieromonk Iliodor with sisters and parishioners of Ioannovsky Convent in St. Petersburg, May 15, 1911.

 The memoirist and journalist, former commissar of the Provisional Government, Alexander Voznesensky, believed that Vassily the Barefoot played the same role under the imperial family as Mitya Kozelsky and Grigory Rasputin did after him.
 He expressed this opinion in his book Moscow in 1917, published in 1928.

 Vasily the Barefoot is mentioned in the 9th scene of the 4th act of Mikhail Bulgakov's play Batum.
 The action is set in Peterhof.
 The minister tells the tsar about the crime committed by Joseph Dzhugashvili in Tbilisi — he incited the workers to strike.
 Nicholas II, without listening to the minister's report, tells the story of how a stranger cured the minister of the Imperial Court of the Russian Empire Vladimir Fredericks during his stay at the glorification of St. Seraphim in Sarov.
 Fredericks began to get cramps in his leg.
 The doctors could not help him.
 Vasily ordered "ordinary bottle corks, cut into slices, like sausages, and threaded on a string.
 And this chain was to be put on his bare leg, after he had smeared saliva under his knee.
 Vladimir Borisovich walked barefoot for five minutes, and it was all over!"

-In later Soviet times, Vasily Barefoot was commonly referred to as one of the "numerous domestic and imported miracle workers, seers, soothsayers, and clichés", which included the occultist Papius, the praying mantis Daria Osipova, the wanderer Anthony, the soothsayer Grippa, the jesters Pasha Diveyevskaya and Mitya Kozelsky.
+In later Soviet times, Vasily Barefoot was commonly referred to as one of the "numerous domestic and imported miracle workers, seers, soothsayers, and clichés", which included the occultist Papus, the praying mantis Daria Osipova, the wanderer Anthony, the soothsayer Grippa, the jesters Pasha Diveyevskaya and Mitya Kozelsky.
 It was believed that they "performed the function of the most trusted persons and advisors of Nicholas II and Alexandra Feodorovna" in the period after the expulsion of the Frenchman Philip and before the appearance of Grigory Rasputin at the court.
 Doctor of Philosophy Alexander Grigorenko, citing the testimony of Sergei Trufanov, claimed that the tsar had a rule: "First he listens to the 'elders' and the 'blessed', and then to the ministers".

 Sergey Bolshakov, a church historian and figure in the ecumenical movement, described his early childhood meeting with Vasily Tkachenko in his book On the Heights of the Spirit many decades later: "It was winter, in January, in a great frost, with the sun shining.
 I saw a tall, extraordinary figure moving toward us: an old man in a blue cassock, with his head uncovered, gray hair, bearded.
 In his hands he was holding an ebony staff with a crown on top.
 What amazed me most was that the old man was walking in the bitter cold, in the snow, barefoot — and his feet were not red, frozen, but pink, as if he were walking on a soft carpet.
 I was stunned..."